Skip to main content

 For month one, price your real routine: one normal grocery trip, one week of transport, your phone setup, and typical meals.
 Reference points can help you sanity-check line items.
 For example: inexpensive meal $8.66, cappuccino $2.85, loaf of bread $1.26.
 Verify current local prices before using them in a 2026 plan because source dates vary.

-Add this layer only when your invoicing and client pattern make VAT review relevant.
-Keep placeholders in your sheet so you do not lock in outdated rules: Add current threshold after verification and Add current processing window after verification.
+Use this layer only when your invoicing and client pattern make VAT review relevant.
+Keep the current VAT threshold and processing window unresolved until you verify them, so your plan does not lock in outdated rules.

 Keep VAT separate from baseline operations.
-If it applies, reserve for filing or advisory support after verification, and use the Tax Guide for Freelancers in the Czech Republic for deeper handling.
+If it applies, reserve for filing or advisory support only after you verify the need, and use the Tax Guide for Freelancers in the Czech Republic for deeper handling.

 Most costly delays are self-inflicted.
 They usually happen when money is committed or paperwork is filed before your stay horizon and legal route are clear.